illingtonFlex/HealingHz/README.md

 ## Building HealingHz

-To build HealingHz, use the following command from the project root directory:
+To prepare your workspace to build HealingHz, use the following command from the project root directory:

     $ npm install

 This will install all dependencies and tools required to build the project.
 This command may take a few minutes.
 The dependency binaries will be stored in a directory called "node_modules" in the project root.
-If this directory becomes corrupted or deleted, it can be rebuilt by repeating the above command.
+You may ignore this directory.
+If becomes becomes corrupted or deleted, it can be rebuilt by repeating the above command.

 Once the depencies and development tools have been installed, build the project using the following command: